 Come to discussions prepared, having read and researched material under study.
-Explicitly draw on that preparation by referring to evidence from texts and other research on the topic or issue to stimulate a thoughtful, well-reasoned exchange of ideas.
-Work together to build on others' ideas, so that each is expressing his or her own ideas clearly and persuasively.
+You will explicitly draw on that preparation by referring to evidence from texts and other research on the topics or issues to stimulate a thoughtful, well-reasoned exchange of ideas.